mario-i-caicedo-ai/Physics_is_Fun/README.md

 **Remarks**

-* These notes are in what I would like to call: ``ehternal developement´, they come from, eithr answering questions to tutored students or my persojla notes for courses at USB.
-Being this the case, expect them to be incomplete and come back form time to time to seee if I have found the time to incorporate new material.
+* The lecture notes are in what I would like to call: ``state of ehternal developement'', they come from, either answering questions to tutored students or my personal notes for courses I teach or taught at USB.
+Being this the case, expect them to be incomplete and full of typos.
+Please feel free to point out any mistakes or obscure points that you think need more clarification.
+Come back from time to time to seee if I have found the time to incorporate new material.
 * Github does not have the ability to open thongs in newtbas, so you must be careful with that.
 * Github has some issues opening pdf fils, if the do not openm download them.